samuelmgaines/ranking-algorithm/README.md

 -   **Energy landscape.** Because inconsistency losses are integer-valued and SOS contributions are strictly bounded by construction, the annealing dynamics primarily explore the integer part of the objective with fractional corrections discouraging but never overriding the consistency-driven structure.
 -   **Best-state tracking.** The algorithm retains the best permutation observed at any temperature, guaranteeing monotonic improvement of the reported solution even though the Markov chain itself may accept uphill moves.

-This stage terminates after a decided amount iterations and returns a near-optimal ranking that typically lies within the attraction basin of the true minimum.
+This stage terminates after a predetermined amount iterations and returns a near-optimal ranking that typically lies within the attraction basin of the true minimum.

 ### Sliding Optimization